oscar-barlow/java-quickstart/1-basics/ReadMe.md

 }
 ```

-But if you tried to do something like the following:
+However, if you tried to do something like the following:

 ```java
 Dog fido = new Octopus();